-Under the guidance of our teacher Fred Eppsteiner, FCM has created a three-part developmental path for Dharma practice and personal transformation: The Mindful Living Path, The Dharma Path, and The Wisdom Path.
-Their purpose is to take the practitioner from a life of unsatisfactoriness, superficiality, emotionality and egocentricity to a life of meaning, depth, stability of positive emotions, and selflessness.
+Under the guidance of our teacher, Fred Eppsteiner, FCM has created a three-part developmental path for Dharma practice and personal transformation: the Mindful Living Path, the Dharma Path, and the Wisdom Path.
+Its purpose is to take the practitioner from a life of unsatisfactoriness, superficiality, emotionality and egocentricity to a life of meaning, depth, stability of positive emotions, and selflessness.
 These paths can be understood, by analogy, to wishing to drink a bowl of a pure and nourishing liquid.

 Finally, we can drink deeply to receive the full nourishment (deeply experience the essential nature of ourselves and all life).
-The study and practices of the Wisdom path help us to realize who we truly are and to life a life of liberation and selflessness (read more).
+The study and practices of the Wisdom Path help us to realize who we truly are and to live a life of liberation and selflessness (read more).

 An introductory talk by Fred about the Three Paths can be accessed via this link.
 A self-assessment tool that FCM members can use to find where they are on the Three Paths can be accessed via this link (be sure to log in first to access this link).

 6501 N. Nebraska Avenue